hejfd/git_basic/README.md

-Git hub basic command and defintions
+Git  basic command and defintions